 Key terms at a glance

-As you use Specnote, you'll run into a handful of terms — project, area, scenario, step, verification, credits.
+As you use Specnote, you'll run into a handful of terms — workspace, area, scenario, step, verification, credits.
 Here they are, explained in plain language.
 Come back whenever something is unclear.

-The first thing you register in Specnote becomes a project.
-One service or app you want to verify is one project — the shop you're building, an internal tool, a weekend side project: that whole thing is a project.
+The first thing you register in Specnote becomes a workspace.
+One service or app you want to verify is one workspace — the shop you're building, an internal tool, a weekend side project: that whole thing is a workspace.

-A single project holds its scenarios, the environment details (such as the address to test), and — if you've connected it — information about the actual code.
-So deleting a project clears everything inside it along with it.
+A single workspace gathers everything for that service in one place: its tests, its rules (policies), the environment details (such as the address to test), and — if you've connected it — information about the actual code.
+It's all held together as one workspace, so deleting a workspace clears everything inside it.

-Verification inside a project is organized in three layers, from the largest grouping down to the smallest action.
+Verification inside a workspace is organized in three layers, from the largest grouping down to the smallest action.

-- Area — a group of scenarios that share a purpose.
+- Area — a group of tests that share a purpose.
 "Sign-up and login" might be one area; "cart and checkout" another.
-On screen, scenarios are tidied up under their area.
+On screen, tests are tidied up under their area.

-- Scenario — a single flow a user completes in your app from start to finish, like "log in with email."
-Verification runs one scenario at a time.
+- Test (scenario) — a single flow a user completes in your app from start to finish, like "log in with email."
+Verification runs one test at a time.
+Inside the product, the same thing is also called a scenario.

-- Step — a single action within a scenario.
+- Step — a single action within a test.
 "Type the email," "press the login button" — each thing a person does on screen is a step.

-The place where you see all of this together is your workspace — think of it as your own working space.
-On the board, open the User Scenarios tab and you get a service map: areas and scenarios laid out side by side, so you can see at a glance which scenarios sit in which area.
+The place where you see all of this together is your workspace (the board) — think of it as your own working space.
+When you open the board, the default view is the Dashboard, where areas and tests are laid out so you can see at a glance which tests sit in which area.
+Next to it are tabs like Run tests (where you run verifications and see history), CI (where verification runs automatically on every push), and Test environments (addresses and test accounts).

 You can also switch the same view by perspective: All, Visitor (not logged in), or Member (logged in).
 Pick one to see the flows from that point of view.